mrciolino/wiki-backup/battles.md

 ## Fywick Bone Crab

+## Alford
+Inferno's destruction, draakam's spider potion, and the pirate raid

 ## Krogs Hometown Ithilid Assault
 Assault from the ithilid space laser and the downfall of the mech tarsque